March 27 – April 13, 2022.

 Pack up and organize for flights home tomorrow, April 14.
 The hotel will arrange departure transport to the airport for you.
 Good-bye to Turkey!

 Includes the following:

-- 15 nights accommodations, (double occupancy, in charming boutique class hotels, or good modern ones when necessary)
+- 18 nights accommodations (double occupancy, in charming boutique hotels, or good modern ones, when best available.)

-- All ground transportation by private, high-top Sprinter van with excellent, professional driver
+- All ground transportation by private Sprinter van with excellent, professional driver

-- Bottled water in the van for road trips
+- Bottled water available in the van for road trips.

-- Cooking class and lunch in private home
+- Cooking class and lunch in a private home

 For more information, E-mail Cynthia: [email protected]

 Photo Credits: Copyright Cynthia Samake except the following:

 Usak Carpet: Metropolitan Museum NYC, Creative Commons Zero license.